nicholaswilde/recipes/docs/index.md

 alias gpo='git push origin main'
 ```

+## :point_right:&nbsp; Up Next

+See [this link](https://github.com/nicholaswilde/recipes/issues/1028) for a list up recipes to make next.

 ## :frame_with_picture:&nbsp; Background

 This collection is a consolidation of recipes from many different sources to make it easier to reference in one